 Once the teams are satisfied with the API design, and all the back-end services and documentation are ready, the API can be published.

 By publishing the latest version, all the users with access to the API know that the version is stable and can be safely referenced and consumed.
-Publishing an API makes it read-only.
-You can edit it only if you H the API again.
+Publishing an API version makes it read-only.
+However, if you need to make some important changes to a published version, you can unpublish it temporarily.

 After you finalize the design and publish the API, all the collaborators get notifications and can start working on client-side SDKs and back-end services.